Cppcon 2023 Trip Report

 Talks that didn’t quite make my top list, perhaps because they’re a little more specialized (and thus not necessarily immediately applicable to most C++ developers), or because they’re not the most interesting to watch, but still contain a ton of good content to learn from later, or something else.

-• 10/2 Open Content: C++ Conversation: Storage Durations, Lifetimes, and Puzzlers: No slides unfortunately, as this material is taken from Jason’s professional trainings (otherwise it would’ve made the first list).
-The first chunk was a bit basic / review, but I did learn a decent amount about lifetime rules for static and thread_local toward the end.
-My guess is that this material is also somewhat repeated in Jason’s C++ puzzlers book.
+- 10/2 Open Content: C++ Conversation: Storage Durations, Lifetimes, and Puzzlers: No slides unfortunately, as this material is taken from Jason’s professional trainings (otherwise it would’ve made the first list).
+The first chunk was a bit basic / review, but I did learn a decent amount about lifetime rules for

-• 10/2 A Long Journey of Changing std::sort Implementation At Scale: A neat production story about how Google updated their implementation of std::sort.
+.
 The interesting bits were about the various bugs they found, e.g. around stability, floating point comparisons, strict week ordering issues, etc. They updated a few things in Clang / LLVM and provide recommendations on flags to enable to try to catch these bugs in your own codebase.
-Amusingly, they said they found exactly 0 instances of people using mismatched iterators in std::sort, even though that’s one of the motivations for C++ ranges.
-Slides here (with a cool GitHub pages link).
+Amusingly, they said they found exactly 0 instances of people using mismatched iterators instd::sort

-• 10/4: Shared Libraries in Windows, in Linux, and yes - in C++: Not the most riveting presentation style-wise, but it was loaded with new (to me) information on how shared libraries, loading, a little linking, etc work.
+part is cool too ofc, with official support for the battle-hardened BLAS interface.
+Unfortunately, this seems primarily intended for high level host-side multiplications, and there doesn’t seem to be a way to get support for in-warp Tensor Core multiplications (with matrices split across registers).
+Slides. - 10/4: Shared Libraries in Windows, in Linux, and yes - in C++: Not the most riveting presentation style-wise, but it was loaded with new (to me) information on how shared libraries, loading, a little linking, etc work.
 It felt a bit like a firehose, but I’m still recommending it here as it’s the most comprehensive resource I’ve found on this topic to date, and I’ll definitely come back to the slides if I ever need to worry about dynamic libraries.

-• 10/5: Cooperative C++ Evolution - Toward a Typescript for C++: I’ve put Herb’s keynote here since it doesn’t directly relate to C++, but I really like the idea of pushing for a TypeScript-like C++-compatible language.
+- 10/5: Cooperative C++ Evolution - Toward a Typescript for C++: I’ve put Herb’s keynote here since it doesn’t directly relate to C++, but I really like the idea of pushing for a TypeScript-like C++-compatible language.
 He started talking about C++2 last year, and I’m glad to see it’s still progressing.
 The interesting parts here are identifying that there’s a small, safe subset of C++ that’s just as expressive and efficient, and that there’s a “lost decade” if you try to solve these same problems if you break compatibility with the existing stuff (a la Python 2-> 3, Rust, etc).
 Slides.

-• 10/5: Tracy: A Profiler You Don’t Want to Miss: The speaker showed off a really cool profiler, developed by some random dude on the internet, which excels at remote debugging and real-time visualization using ImGui.
+- 10/5: Tracy: A Profiler You Don’t Want to Miss: The speaker showed off a really cool profiler, developed by some random dude on the internet, which excels at remote debugging and real-time visualization using ImGui.
 The presenter had a ton of slides, with a “choose your own adventure” thing towards the end.
 There’s a few caveats with the software, e.g. it’ll always send profiling information if compiled in (and buffer if there’s no visualizer hooked up), so it can use a ton of memory, but overall it seems worth trying.
 Some coworkers have apparently used it before and found that Nsight Systems is a generally more powerful for the types of metrics it can collect (e.g. CPU perf counters, and CUDA integration), but Tracy might still make sense for remote debugging over slow connections (since you can control exactly what you measure), and for some of the more specialized features, e.g. mutex tracking.
 Check the slides, there’s a ton of extra material not covered in the talk.

 All The Talks I Attended